MetalPetal/MetalPetal/README.md

 MetalPetal, by default, uses `MTKTextureLoader` to load `CGImage`s, images from `URL`, and named images.

 You can custom this behavior by implementing the `MTITextureLoader` protocol.
-Then assign your texture loader class to the `MTIContextOptions.textureLoaderClass` when creating a `MTIContext`.
+Then assign your texture loader class to `MTIContextOptions.textureLoaderClass` when creating a `MTIContext`.

 The `MTKTextureLoader` on iOS 9 loads images with the bottom-left origin by default.
 MetalPetal provides a custom texture loader to resolve this issue.
 You can add the following code if you'd like MetalPetal to use the `MTITextureLoaderForiOS9WithImageOrientationFix` on iOS 9.